asreview/asreview/docs/source/lab/exploration.rst

 *Virus Metagenomics*:

-- Detection of viromes of RNA viruses using the next generation sequencing libraries prepared by three methods.
+- Detection of viromes of RNA viruses using the next generation sequencing libraries prepared by three methods
-- Identification of a novel astrovirus in domestic sheep in Hungary.
+- Identification of a novel astrovirus in domestic sheep in Hungary
-- Identification of novel bovine group A rotavirus G15P[14] strain from epizootic diarrhea of adult cows by de novo sequencing using a next-generation sequencer.
+- Identification of novel bovine group A rotavirus G15P[14] strain from epizootic diarrhea of adult cows by de novo sequencing using a next-generation sequencer
-- Detection of novel viruses in porcine fecal samples from China.
+- Detection of novel viruses in porcine fecal samples from China
-- Metagenomic Analysis of the Jinding Duck Fecal Virome.
+- Metagenomic Analysis of the Jinding Duck Fecal Virome

 *Software Fault Prediction*: